stephen3123/Web-Basic-and-Technology/README.md

 File Descriptions
 index.html: First webpage introducing basics and personal details.

-WEB Table Razal.html: HTML table with hyperlinks for navigation to a Wikipedia website.
+WEB Table task 1.html: HTML table with hyperlinks for navigation to a Wikipedia website.

-Muhammed Razal HW L2.html: Homework file implementing a color palette mixer using sliders for red, green, and blue.
+stephen mathew HW L2.html: Homework file implementing a color palette mixer using sliders for red, green, and blue.

 25-2.html: Recreation of another webpage, structured and modified to match the reference site.